A Guide to Wedding Officiant Cost, Fees and Donations

 "These antiquated 'who-pays-for-what' rules are long out the window," says Chase.
 "Weddings today typically have contributions from one or more families, as well as the couple themselves, but every situation is unique.
 A much easier way to manage wedding spending is for all contributions to be compiled into the master wedding budget, which is used to pay all of the expenses."

-Either way, it's important to have a conversation about who's responsible for footing the bill when you're weighing the cost of a potential wedding officiant.
-According to our data, the average couple in 2023 paid for 50% of their wedding, with parents pitching in to cover the remaining 49%.
+Either way, it's important to have a conversation about who's responsible for footing the bill when you're weighing the average cost for an officiant at a wedding.
+According to our data, the average couple in 2024 paid for 50% of their wedding, with parents pitching in to cover the remainder.
 Paying for most (or all) of your own wedding is more common than ever, but if a family member is contributing money toward your wedding officiant cost, they may expect to have a say in the final decision.

 "Many couples tend to pay for their own officiant unless it's a religious or cultural officiant provided through their families," says Brooke Heflin, Founder and Director at Burlap and Bordeaux, a luxury design and event planning company in Southern California.